Please update your browser to visualise this site correctly. Update your browser now

 A few minutes’ walk away is Juliet's tomb in Via del Pontiere, and the cloisters of San Francesco al Corso, the place where the love story came to its tragic end.

-Visits to the sites are all free of charge during Verona in Love, an event that involves the entire city from 13th to 16th February every year.
+Visits to the sites are all free of charge during Verona in Love: an event that involves the entire city every year.
+Verona in Love 2019 is from 9th until 17th February.

 This appointment is dedicated to all the couples who want to plight their troth or declare their love in the city of Romeo and Juliet.
 Piazza dei Signori hosts a famous heart-shaped market where you can find a huge quantity of sweets and chocolate for the entire period.
 Large notice boards lining the entrance to Juliet’s famous courtyard are for anyone who wants to make a public declaration of love by leaving a message in Juliet's House.